-During 2001, the Commission staff will provide assistance upon request to local units of government, development corporations, and other economic development organizations in planning for and implementing economic development project planning studies.
-It is anticipated that the series of community economic profiles will be revised and made available through the World Wide Web in 2001.
+During 2003, the Commission staff will provide assistance upon request to local units of government, development corporations, and other economic development organizations in planning for and implementing economic development project planning studies.
+In addition, the series of community economic profiles will be revised and made available through the World Wide Web.